 Diagnosis of recent or past hepatitis B infection

-This assay is not useful for differentiating among acute, chronic, and past/resolved hepatitis B infection.
+This assay is not useful for differentiating among acute, chronic, and past or resolved hepatitis B infection.

-A positive result indicates acute, chronic, or past/resolved hepatitis B.
+A positive result indicates acute, chronic, or past or resolved hepatitis B.

 This test is not offered as a screening or confirmatory test for blood donor specimens.

 Positive anti-hepatitis B core (anti-HBc) total test results should be correlated with the presence of other hepatitis B virus serologic markers, elevated liver enzymes, clinical signs and symptoms, and a history of risk factors.